7 Signs That You Need a New Business Website Design

 7 – Mobile optimisation

-If your website is not optimised for mobile phones, it's like you don't even have a website.
+If your website is not optimised for mobile phones, it's like you don't even have a business website design.

 Users today use their mobile phones more than their laptops and computers.